meta

 }

-See API > Config.
+See API > Config Files.

 Your pages can also use data that was dynamically fetched in order to determine <title> and <meta name="description">: